pdwaggoner/hdImpute/README.md

   - [Reach out directly](https://pdwaggoner.github.io/) with ideas if you're uneasy with public interaction

-Thanks for using the tool; I hope its useful.
+Thanks for using the tool.
+I hope its useful.